Novell: Origins as a hardware company

 In order to compete on systems sales, Novell Data Systems planned a program to link more than one microcomputer to operate together.
-The current or former BYU students Drew Major, Dale Neibaur and Kyle Powell, known as the SuperSet Software group, were hired to this task and began consulting for Novell during 1981.
+The current or former BYU students Drew Major, Dale Neibaur, and Kyle Powell, known as the SuperSet Software group, were hired to this task and began consulting for Novell during 1981.
+They developed a multiplayer video game, Snipes.

 During the first calendar quarter of 1982, heavy costs continued to be incurred at Novell Data Systems, which resulted in management shuffles, organizational consolidations, and a significant layoff.
 Canova was fired and Jack Messman, representing Safeguard Scientifics, was named president.
+Seeing Snipes being played on three different types of personal computers persuaded Messman that SuperSet's networking technology was valuable.
 The poor performance of Novell Data Systems resulted in losses being announced in April 1982 for the publicly-held Safeguard Scientifics and put pressure on that company's stock price.
 However, by this point the computer-linking work that the SuperSet group had produced was drawing considerable interest and Novell Data Systems was describing themselves as a company that made not just stand-alone microcomputers but also products for local area networking (LAN).
 The dual emphasis on hardware and software products continued for several months but continued to have troubled results, and in July 1982 another round of layoffs took place which resulted in the employee count being reduced from 50 people to 30.

 At that time Safeguard reported that it would be writing down $3.4 million in losses due to Novell Data Systems' switch from being a hardware company to a software company.
 Throughout 1982 there were further management shuffles with other people being named president of the company.
 Major, Neibaur, and Powell continued to support Novell through their SuperSet Software group.
 As Major later said, "It was great that our hardware was so lousy because that gave us the idea that hardware wasn't really where the value was."

 Two other important NDSI employees were strategist Craig Burton and communications specialist Judith Clarke.
 Despite its struggles, Novell Data Systems had a presence at the COMDEX show in Las Vegas in November 1982; a man named Ray Noorda saw it and become interested in the company's potential.